Undergraduate Catalog

 Greg J. Hermann.
 Professor of biology.
 Developmental Genetics and Cell Biology.
 PhD 1998 University of Utah.
 BS 1992 Gonzaga University.

 Reiko Hillyer.
-Associate professor of history and department chair, director of the ethnic studies program.
+Professor of history.
 U.S. South, African American History, History of the Built Environment.
 PhD 2006, MPhil 2001, MA 1999 Columbia University.
 BA 1991 Yale University.

 Jennifer Hubbert.
 Professor of anthropology.
 Chinese public culture, anthropology of the state, politics of popular culture and public protest, anthropology of policy, paradiplomacy.
 PhD 1999, MA 1994 Cornell University.
 MA 1987, BA 1986 Stanford University.

 Michael Johanson.
-Professor of music, director of composition.
+Professor of music.
 Composition, Theory.
 DM 2004, MM 1994 Indiana University.
 BM 1991, 1990 Eastman School of Music.

 Sidra Kamran.
 Assistant professor of sociology.
 Gender and Sexuality, Digital Culture, Social Inequality, Qualitative Methods, Sociology of Work, Global Social Theory.
 PhD 2022, MA 2015 The New School.
 BS 2011 University of Lahore.